-These foods are complex carbohydrates that take time to release their sugars rather than refined carbohydrates such as white bread, cake, pastries and pasta that give quick sugar hits but are missing the fiber and minerals of whole-grains.
+These foods are complex carbohydrates that take time to release their sugars rather than refined carbohydrates such as white bread, cake, pastries and pasta that give quick sugar hits but are missing the fibre and minerals of whole-grains.
 Healthy food doesn’t have to mean boring food, find recipes that are full of delicious, sexy scrumptiousness – if you consciously love your food, you love yourself.

 - A chocolate bar can never really love us.
-If we find healthy alternatives, to refined sweet foods such as pasta, bread and chocolate, that taste really good we are more likely to make a change to a nourishing, wholesome, healthy life.
+If we find healthy alternatives to refined sweet foods such as sweet potato falafel, millet muffins, or Pear & Cinnamon tea, that taste really good we are more likely to make a change to a nourishing, wholesome, healthy life.
 This is especially important as we progress through life and our bodies repair and regeneration take a little longer.

-So be sugar smart, keep your blood sugars healthy, blood pressure down, and your heart pumping strongly.
+- So be sugar smart, keep your blood sugars healthy, blood pressure down, and your heart pumping strongly.

 IN THE EVER-EVOLVING PURSUIT OF LIVING LONGER AND HEALTHIER, we know diet plays a pivotal role.
 In recent years, scientists have also focused on the potential of intermittent fasting — a diet that hinges on when you eat, not what you eat.